n00py/pOSt-eX/README.md

 (EmPyre: listeners) > usestager applescript mylistener (EmPyre: stager/applescript) > execute
 ```
-open mail.py and paste the output in the specified area.
+Open mail.py and paste the output in the specified area.
 Modify the trigger word as you see fit.